parflow/parflow/docs/user_manual/source/user_manual.rst

       pfset Geom.background.tce.Retardation.Type   Linear

+*double*
+**Geom.\ *geometry_name*.\ *contaminant_name*.Retardation.Value** no
-This key specifies the distribution coefficient for the linear function used to compute the retardation of the named contaminant, *contaminant_name*, in the named geometry, *geometry_name*.
+default This key specifies the distribution coefficient for the linear function used to compute the retardation of the named contaminant, *contaminant_name*, in the named geometry, *geometry_name*.
 The value should be scaled by the density of the material in the geometry.
-Example
-Useage:

 .. container:: list